iotc-secretariat/iotc-tcac-simulations/README.md

 Historical catch data are available for all years from 1950 to 2021 stratified by year, fleet, gear, school type, species, and assigned area.

 It is important to note that the need to apportion historical catches by flag or fleet according to the area of operation (high seas versus the NJA of any given coastal state) requires the IOTC Secretariat to estimate this information.
-This estimation process was presented at the last TCAC meeting in October 2023 and was agreed upon by the meeting participants (see [IOTC-2023-TCAC12-INF02](https://iotc.org/documents/TCAC/12/INF02)).
+This estimation process was presented at the last TCAC meeting in October 2023 and was endorsed by the meeting participants (see [IOTC-2023-TCAC12-INF02](https://iotc.org/documents/TCAC/12/INF02)).

 For this reason, the historical catch series with a full area breakdown is only available for the five major IOTC species (albacore, bigeye tuna, skipjack tuna, swordfish, and yellowfin tuna).
 These data have been estimated using the regular grid versus the NJA overlapping area fraction to assign catches estimated for the former to the area that falls within a given NJA.

-[//]: # (> At this stage of the process, there is no additional information from CPCs to confirm whether their catches in a given grid should be attributed solely to the flag State.
-Therefore, the simulation uses the information in the `ASSIGNED_AREA` column of the historical catch series to calculate the annual catches for a given Coastal State or flag State (when required).)

 To calculate the catch-based allocation weight for each CPC, information on historical catches is averaged across a selectable time frame using two possible approaches that require computation: